PostHog/posthog.com/contents/blog/remember-to-like-it.md

 This is 95% of it.

-We hire people that are scrappy, proactive, fast, optimistic and usually technical.
+We hire people that are scrappy, proactive, fast, optimistic, low ego and in nearly every role, technical.

 ... and we optimize the company for them.
+Having and maintaining a high bar is very important if you want a smaller group of stronger people - which I think is critical if you're shipping a very technically demanding product.
 The first thing to avoid is being slow at letting people go.
 In many companies, 80% of the management energy goes into the 20% of the team that are underperforming.
 The cycle looks like this:

 1. Someone is struggling to perform
 2. Manager starts to micromanage them